-Given its notorious crime rate, this research will investigate the times, dates, and location information of crimes in the Baltimore, Maryland area to classify violent versus non-violent crimes.
+Given its notorious crime rate, this research will investigate the times, dates, and location information of crimes in the Baltimore city and Montgomery county, Maryland area to classify violent versus non-violent crimes.

 DATA

 For this research, two datasets will be used to analyze crime in Baltimore and Montgomery County, Maryland.
 The Baltimore data set, found here contains the following information about each crime occurrence: date, time, whether it was inside or outside, whether weapons were involved, and a description.
 It also includes the following information about the location of each crime: post, district, neighborhood, latitude and longitude coordinates, and premise.
 There are 313,634 observations amongst 16 columns between January 1, 1978 and December 31, 2019.
 The Montgomery County data set can be found here and contains 220,011 observations amongst 30 columns between January 1, 2017 and December 31, 2019.
 Along with descriptive columns on each crime such as Incident ID, offence code, CR number, and dispatch date/time, but most columns describe the location of the crime.
 These location columns include the following: city, state, zip code, place, sector, beat, address number, multiple columns of street information, and latitude and longitude coordinates.